XoopsDocs/publisher-tutorial/book/45operationsmd.md

 # 4.5 Mime Types

-Overview of file extensions available, where you can decide who can upload what extension
+This tab provides an overview of available file extensions, where you can decide who can upload what extension.